Enumerable Distributions, Randomness, Dependence: Rarity

-\paragraph {Coarse Graining.} I use $\l(x)=2^{-\|x\|}$ as a typical continuous computable measure on \W, though any of them could be equivalently used instead.
-Some considerations require truncating semimeasures to smaller {\em linear} functionals, \ie measures.
-Thus, restricting inputs $\w$ of a PCT $A$ to those with a singleton output $A(\w){=}\a{\in}\W$, results in a maximal measure $\mu_1\le\mu=A(\l)$.
+\p {Coarse Graining.} I use $\l$ as a typical continuous computable measure on \W, though any of them can be equivalently used instead.
+Also, any recursive tree of clopen subsets can serve in place of $\St$.